Tuesday, May 14, 2013

 Every morning when I take the train into the city I am shocked all over again by the way that some people are so completely rude.
 The pushing and shoving, the standing in the doors so that no one can pass by, the sitting sprawled over more than one seat, the not moving aside to allow others to pass, the backpacks and big pocketbooks in your face or your back or smacking into your side.
 I had a woman with a big hairdo the other day who kept hitting my head – her hair was very stiff and it hurt.
 She didn’t even notice that it was sticking out so far that I kept having to duck and move every time she smacked into me.
 I've had people lean their nooks and kindles on me, and people spill their drinks - one woman one day splashed her tea on me and when I moved and brushed it off, she said, "It's just tea," as if that somehow made it all right.

 My work hours are different every day, so I am traveling at all times of the morning, and it doesn’t really matter how early it is or how crowded it is, the same lack of consideration is the norm.
 I remember vividly one not too early morning – after rush hour – when I arrived at the train just as the doors were about to close.
 There was a man standing smack in the middle of the entrance, surveying the car as if he owned it.
-I said excuse me and he didn’t move, the doors made their door closing sound, so I said excuse me again, and walk past him.
+I said excuse me and he didn’t move, the doors made their door closing sound, so I said excuse me again, and walked past him.
 I didn’t shove him, I just walked past him.
 There was a seat so I sat down in it, and he starts yelling at me, “You didn’t need to shove me, I would have let you have the seat.
 Jeez, these people.”
 I looked at him and said,”I’m sorry but you were standing in the doorway and I couldn’t get in.
 I didn’t shove you.”
 But he just kept muttering, so I asked if he wanted to sit down, and he said, “Oh, no, oh, no,” all high and mighty and like a martyr.
 It was amazing.

 What is it about people that they always have to say that what they’re doing is fine and that no one else matters?
 I know it’s not everyone – I share enough glances and smiles and quiet laughs with people when we observe the same craziness, but there are enough of these folks who just go about their business while running everyone else over that it gets to be really annoying.
 I get emails like that and calls too – even sometimes from people I thought were friends.
 They’ll ask a question in an accusatory way and when you try to calmly reply they try to keep starting an argument when there’s no argument.
 You know the type I’m talking about – they ask you something about something they’ve completely misunderstood because they weren’t listening or paying attention to what they were reading in an email and when you calmly explain they answer, “I know that such and such, but my question was such and such,” when that wasn’t their question at all and the question is still only a question because they weren’t taking the time to pay attention.
 And those are the folks who will swear up and down that no one understands them, that they’re always being misunderstood and misrepresented, that people say they’re not polite and complain that they’ve hurt their feelings, and meanwhile they never try to understand anything that anyone else says or does, they jump to conclusions about the worst in everything, insult people all day long, and generally make everyone else feel on edge because you never know how they’re going to attack you next.